saronic-technologies/state_predictor_challenge/README.md

     - ve_mps, vn_mps, and vu_mps are velocities in meters per second in the ENU frame
     - omega_x_dps, omega_y_dps, and omega_z_dps are angular rates in the FRD frame
     - ax_mps2, ay_mps2, and az_mps2 are meter per second^2 accelerations in FRD frame

+## Submission

+- Send us a git repo with code for the two predictors and instructions on how to run it
+- Also add a README/document with a description explaining the design for your predictor